sympy/sympy/doc/src/guides/contributing/deprecations.md

   details.
 This discussion can go in the other sections mentioned below.
-Do not include information in the message that is already part of the metadata provided to the keyword arguments to `sympy_deprecation_warning()`, like the version number.
+Do not include information in the message that is already part of the metadata provided to the keyword arguments to `sympy_deprecation_warning()`, like the version number or a link to the active deprecations document.
 Remember that the warning text will be shown in plain-text, so do not use RST or Markdown markup in the text.
 Code blocks should be clearly delineated with newlines so that they are easy to read.
 All text in the warning message should be wrapped to 80 characters, except for code examples that cannot be wrapped.

   Always include full context of what is deprecated in the message.
 For example, write "the abc keyword to func() is deprecated" instead of just